Questions to Ask Your Public Defender at First Meeting

 You just got assigned a public defender.
 Maybe you met them for the first time in a hallway outside the courtroom, five minutes before your hearing.
 Maybe they introduced themselves with a handshake and immediately started flipping through a folder they'd never seen before.

 This is normal.
-It shouldn't be — but it is.
+It shouldn't be.
+But it is.

 Public defenders are, on average, some of the most experienced trial attorneys in the criminal justice system.
 They see more courtrooms, more judges, more plea negotiations, and more evidence than most private attorneys ever will.
 The problem isn't talent.
 It's math.